Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Known Issue

-When adding network cameras to the NVR, the NVR will issue a 24-hour arming schedule to the camera by .
+When adding network cameras to the NVR, the NVR will issue a 24-hour arming schedule to the camera by default.
 After the camera is connected, configuring an arming schedule on the NVR will affect only whether the alarm is reported and displayed on this NVR, but the camera setting time will not change.
 If other terminals access the camera, the alarm will still be received.

 Product List